| Using Movies to Transform

 film's main characters, it is, nonetheless, a good example

 of how pain and disappointment can transform a life.
+Analysis of the Movie "Frida" The movie "Frida" shows the many big challenges

 the woman faces with strength and courage throughout her life